Estimated reading time: 16 minutes

 if you are looking for impartial advice about snoring from an expert in the field, the highly respected Adrian Zacher should be your go to.
 We applaud Adrian’s work, to raise awareness about the health implications of snoring, and the importance of prescription, custom made devices for long-term success

 Snoring may be a symptom of obstructive sleep apnoea/apnea (OSA).

 Without first being screened for OSA your purchase of an OTC anti-snoring device, could harm you and if you snore because you have undiagnosed Obstructive Sleep Apnoea (OSA) the OTC gadget delays effective (and free on the NHS!) treatment that will prolong your healthy life.

-The professional will screen you for OSA and decide if you’re ‘just’ a snorer or if your snoring needs investigating.
+The pharmacist will screen you for OSA and decide if you’re ‘just’ a snorer or if your snoring needs investigating.